kitty-tin/arithfi.github.io/blog/12-9-Incentive-Program.md

 3. Contribution XP rankings and winners list will be announced on Jan 9, and rewards will be distributed on Jan 10.

 ## Notes
 Engaging in any form of cheating will result in your disqualification from winning the ultimate reward.
-A rithFi possesses the ultimate authority to provide an explanation.
+ArithFi possesses the ultimate authority to provide an explanation.